dojo/docs/util/checkstyle.rst

 Introduction
 ============

-Checkstyle is a command line tool that generates a report of all JavaScript files that violate `the Dojo code style guidelines <developer/styleguide>`_.
+Checkstyle is a command line tool that generates a report of all JavaScript files that violate :ref:`the Dojo code style guidelines <developer/styleguide>`.
 It also includes an interactive online tool to automatically fix most style guide issues.

 =====================